PostHog/posthog.com/contents/blog/new-vp-nailing-funnels.md

 **Mission**

-Posthog’s mission to **"Increase the number of successful products in the world"** was a big reason I joined the company, and that phrase provided context to building out a long-term direction.
+PostHog's mission to **"Increase the number of successful products in the world"** was a big reason I joined the company, and that phrase provided context to building out a long-term direction.

 Dogfooding